djmeijer/Monty-Hall-problem/README.md

 | | P | Y |
 | | | P,Y |

 Now the game master must open a door.
-When we merge to possible scenarios we get to following list.
+When we merge the possible scenarios we get to following list.

 |  |  | # |
 | ------ | ------ | ------ |
 | P,Y | | 3x |
 | Y | P | 6x |

-So now it is easy to see that switching gives you a 2/3 change of winning.
+So now it is trivial to see that switching gives you a 2/3 change of winning.

 ## What!?
 For me this is really counterintuitive.
 When you take a large number for n, switching gives you a near 100% change of winning the price!
 Because I couldn't believe my own analysis I decided to make a small C# console program to validate this result and to play a little with different game master strategies.